streamnative/pulsarctl/docs/en/developer-guide.md

 - delete
 - post

-For the information output to a terminal, pulsarctl provides the following print types:
+For information printed to a terminal, `pulsarctl` provides the following ways:

 - PrintJson // print in json format
 - PrintError // when there is an error, output according to the packaged error message